 After reaching the waterfall, the guide gave us an hour of free time.
 At that time, we could take the lift to the marina, from which motorboats sailed with tourists to the waterfall itself.
 We could also go on foot to the observation deck, where you can view the entire panorama of the waterfall, including its beginning on the Rhine river.
 You could also spend time in many souvenir shops or visit a nearby castle.

 We took the opportunity to take a boat to the waterfall itself.
-We wanted to experience its power from close up and take a closer look at it.
-The boat trip takes about 20 minutes, but adding the time of the descent with the lift, descent to the marina, waiting for the boat + the cruise itself, it all took us most of the free time (about 45 min).
+We wanted to experience its power from a close-up and take a closer look at it.
+The boat trip takes about 20 minutes, but adding the time of the descent with the lift, descent to the marina, waiting for the boat + the cruise itself, it all took us most of our free time (about 45 min).

 A motorboat ride in front of the waterfall is amazing adrenaline.
 The roar of falling water was so deafening that it caused shivers on our skin.
 Our boat swam in front of the waterfall three times, and each time we felt with what force the waterfall drawing us into the whirl of falling water and with what effort the engine of our boat escaped us from the depths of frothed water.
 We were all splashed with water – both us and our photographic equipment.
 Fortunately, the photo equipment was properly secured by us, but the lenses remained wet all the time.

 After the boat ride, we still had time to get to the viewing platform and see the waterfall from above.

-Above the waterfall, the Laufen castle dominates, in the area where there is a restaurant serving seasonal dishes and the highest quality regional products.
+Above the waterfall, the Laufen castle dominates, the area where there is a restaurant serving seasonal dishes and the highest quality regional products.

 On the way back, part of the route took place via Germany (the tour operator recommends taking passports with you).
 When we were crossing the border – the barriers stood wide open.

 As planned, we ended the trip at the airport without the need to return to the city centre.